First Time Buyer Q & A

 How long will it take before I have the keys?

 This is the first question every First Time Buyer has!
 Unfortunately it is extremely difficult to give any definite response.
 Whilst we endeavour to expedite matters to meet with our clients expectations, we have no control over the Sellers Solicitors and their timescales.
-As a general guide, we would usually estimate completion to take place within 6 to 8 weeks of the clients confirming instructions to ourselves, ie; returning the signed client care letter, providing identification and paying costs on account to enable us to order searches.
+As a general guide, we would usually estimate completion to take place within 12 -16 weeks of the clients confirming instructions to ourselves, ie; returning the signed client care letter, providing identification and paying costs on account to enable us to order searches.

 Once we have confirmed instructions, what happens next?